Tulsi Gabbard May Boycott October Debate, Says DNC And Corporate Media Are ‘Rigging The Election Again’

 — Tulsi Gabbard (@TulsiGabbard) October 10, 2019

 Gabbard’s attack on the DNC is not surprising.
 She previously attacked the governing body for its lack of transparency in its debate requirements after failing to make the September debate.
-Although she did hit 2 percent or more in four polls, they weren’t all approved by the DNC, which was part of the 38-year-old congresswoman’s criticism.
+Although she did hit two percent or more in four polls, they weren’t all approved by the DNC, which was part of the 38-year-old congresswoman’s criticism.

 Gabbard has met the donor requirements for the November debate but has yet to meet the polling thresholds.
 Thus far, only eight candidates have made the November debate: Joe Biden, Elizabeth Warren, Sanders, Pete Buttigieg, Kamala Harris, Andrew Yang, Cory Cooker, and Tom Steyer.